 Scope of Research

-The Oral Microbiology Testing Service (OMTS) Laboratory at the Kornberg School of Dentistry provides commercial diagnostic testing services to practicing dentists and several dental school clinical programs in the U.S. Tests in clinical pathology are executed in a contained environment at this medical laboratory, with the intent of collecting information that will advance the diagnosis, treatment and prevention of disease.
+The Oral Microbiology Testing Service (OMTS) Laboratory at the Kornberg School of Dentistry provides commercial diagnostic testing services to practicing dentists and several dental school clinical programs in the U.S. The OMTS Laboratory is licensed by the Pennsylvania Health Department for clinical periodontal microbiology analysis.
 These services are focused on microbial culture and antibiotic susceptibility testing of dental plaque/biofilm sampled from patients with periodontal disease or failing dental implants.

 The OMTS Laboratory also

 - conducts self-funded periodontal microbiology research,

 - evaluates the quality of dental unit water within the Kornberg School of Dentistry, and

 - analyzes biological indicators from the school’s autoclaves to assess their sterilization efficacy and compliance with infection control policies.